|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 This morning we visit the legendary kasbah of Ait Ben Haddou (the location used in the filming of "Lawrence of Arabia" and "The Last Temptation of Christ").
 Leaving the rugged scenery of south central Morocco behind, we head west toward the Anti-Atlas region.
 Enroute, we see our first Argan trees.
 We stop and sample saffron tea in Taliouine and drive through the fertile Sousse Valley, known for its orange groves.

-In the morning, we explore the city of Taroudant, which is referred to as the "Small Marrakech".
-Our first visit is to its charming souk and finish our tour with a coffee in the local square.
-We then travel to the small village of Tiout where we will sample the delicious local bread and famous goat tagine for lunch.
+We spend the morning in the fortified Berber town of Taroudant, which is known as "Little Marrakech".
+The absence of foreign travelers makes it the perfect place to see everyday Moroccan life in a relaxed atmosphere.
+Our first visit is to its charming souk and we finish our tour with a coffee in the local square.
+We will have lunch in the small village of Tiout where we will sample the delicious local bread and famous goat tagine.
+Your afternoon is at leisure to enjoy the surroundings.

-We depart from our mountain retreat taking a route that provides us with some of the most splendid views of ancient mountains, steep terraces and Berber villages.
-We set our sights on the Atlantic Ocean again, stopping for lunch by the beach in Agadir.
+We travel along the western part of the high Atlas Mountains as we set our sights on the Atlantic Ocean again, stopping for lunch by the beach in Agadir.

 Essaouira is a quaint, historic town filled with interesting streets, a colorful harbor home to hundreds of fishing boats, Portuguese ramparts and fortifications, as well as miles of white sand beaches.
 Essaouira also offers some of the best seafood in all of Morocco, which may be why it was a favorite hideaway for Orson Welles.